abhinavpandeyap/Net-Banking/README.md

 # Scope
 This System allows the user to create their own account and manage it as the Account holder in the Bank and gives the facility to the bank to verify and manage the Accounts of each Account Holder.

-It will be able to show daily transactional record to the Core Management of the Bank.
+It will be able to show daily transactional record to the Core Management team of the Bank.

 It also stores all the transaction details for each and every Account Holders as well as the new Users (who are willing to register in the bank) and it could be viewed by the users and the Bank (Staff and Management).